Menu

 Register

-Please note that ASDEC Academic Therapists work with students a minimum of three times per week.
+Please note that ASDEC Academic Therapists work with students one-to-one a minimum of three times per week.
+Academic Therapists may work with your child at a school, library, or home office.

 • 9:00 AM